sean-olson-e/Rapid-Application-Development-using-Angular-CLI/project_apps/8-finished-app/README.md

 # Finished App

 I hope you found this resource to be useful.
-If you have any questions, comments or issues with this self-teaching guide, please log them in the issues section of this repository.
+If you have any questions, comments or issues with this self-teaching guide, please raise them in the issues section of this repository.

 ***Happy Coding***